jdoleary/Spellmasons/docs/TasksCurrent.md

 - "As you force a spell repeatedly it will cost more..." for "mana cost".
 Make a second gif for every time you end your turn spells get cheaper
 - Introduce melee agro tut sooner
 - UI: More padding for divider on top
+- Had trouble clicking spell like dad, maybe account for that???
 # To do before Playtest
 - *: Test on different resolutions
     - *: fix inventory visibility on all resolutions